fabientownsend/fabientownsend.github.io/_drafts/2016-09-11-how-i-learn-a-new-language.markdown

 {% endhighlight %}

 ## Continuous Integration
-For each project I want to be able to set my continuous integration.
+For each project, I want to be able to set my continuous integration.
-Also the tools depend of what the company use, by default I will use TravisCI with coverall or something like CodeCov.
+The tools will depend on what the company uses and by default I will use TravisCI with coverall or something like CodeCov.

 This will make me more confortable with like: